danperryy/Python-ODB-Scan-Tool/docs/Connections.md

 After installing the library, simply `import obd`, and create a new OBD connection object.
 By default, python-OBD will scan for Bluetooth and USB serial ports (in that order), and will pick the first connection it finds.
 The port can also be specified manually by passing a connection string to the OBD constructor.
-You can also use the scanSerial helper retrieve a list of connected ports.
+You can also use the `scan_serial` helper retrieve a list of connected ports.

 ```python
 import obd